Everyone wants the best value when shopping. But some may consider finding the best mattress for back pain priceless.

 Back pain affects millions of people every day, with about 80% of adults suffering from it at some point in their life.
 It is the number one cause of workplace disability and missed workdays for people under 45.
 It also remains one of the hardest medical conditions to treat and cure.

 Back pain may show up suddenly, or build over the years.
 It can be acute, lasting only a few days or weeks, or it can be chronic pain, lasting years.
-Causes include accidents, injuries, poor posture, heavy or incorrect lifting, lack of core strength, occupational strain, prolonged sitting or standing, stress, poor sleep surfaces, pregnancy, or disease.
+Causes include accidents, injuries, poor posture, heavy or incorrect lifting.
+A lack of core strength, occupational strain, or poor sleep surfaces, pregnancy, or disease can also contribute.
 It can appear in many forms, such as a strain, inflammation, pinched nerve or disc problem.

 As such, finding the best mattress for back pain means understanding your body, and a little bit about beds, too.
 Let’s dive in.